jrmerz/markdown-site-generator/README.md

 name as the .md file.
 So to configure index.md, you create a index.json in the same directory.

+## Command Line Args

+- -w or --watch
+  - setup a watch task so for auto rebuilds
+- --seo=[siteurl]
+  - generate a sitemap.xml file containing all pages.

 #### [filename].js or [filename].json

 You can provide attributes to render in the handlebars template.
 These attributes